 You meant to have your dog or cat spayed before she became in heat, but you didn't expect it to come so soon!
 Dogs and cats have their first heat cycle between six months and a year of age, but it can happen as early as four months old.
 Although you can ask your vet to spay a dog or cat in heat (also known as estrus), many vets prefer to wait until the heat cycle is over to be safe; if the spay is done while the animal is in heat, the costs are usually a little higher as well.
-The size, age, and overall health of the pet are factored into the decision, but it's always better to err on the side of safety in matters concerning your best furry friends, right?
+The size, age, and overall health of the pet are factored into the decision, but it's always better to err on the side of safety in matters concerning your best furry friends.

 Spaying While in Heat

 Some veterinarians are selective about the type of pet they will spay while it is in heat.
 In general, cats that are in heat are easier to spay than dogs that are in heat.
 Small dogs are easier than large dogs.
 Overweight pets are difficult to spay both in heat and not in heat.
 Anesthesia is riskier for overweight animals too—just one more reason to make sure your pet is a healthy weight.

 If a pet is spayed while in heat, the surgery takes longer and additional surgical supplies such as gauze sponges and sutures may be needed.
 The medications used before, during, and after the procedure may be different from those used on a routine spay.
 Therefore, the cost of the procedure will be higher to cover the extra time and supplies needed.